Abudhagir/EVA8/S4/README.md

 Analysis

 	.
-Reached the desired accuracy at 14th epoch
+Reached the nearer to the desired accuracy at 14th epoch

+Observation:

+	We shouldn't shrink the trainable parameters for better accuracy.